Secret scanning

 Push protection alerts are user alerts that reported by push protection.
 Secret scanning as a push protection currently scans repositories for secrets issued by some service providers.

-Push protection may not block older versions of certain tokens as these tokens may generate a higher number of false positives than their most recent version.
-Push protection may also not block legacy tokens.
+Push protection might not block older versions of certain tokens as these tokens might generate a higher number of false positives than their most recent version.
+Push protection might also not block legacy tokens.
 For tokens such as Azure Storage Keys, Advanced Security only supports recently created tokens, not tokens that match the legacy patterns.

 Push protection from the command line

 Push protection is built natively into Azure DevOps Git.
-If your commits contain an identified secret, you see an error that your push was rejected.
+If your commits contain an identified secret, the following error displays that your push was rejected.

 Push protection from the web interface

 Push protection also works from the web interface.
-If a secret is identified in a commit, you see the following error block that stops you from pushing your changes:
+If a secret is identified in a commit, the following error block displays, which stops you from pushing your changes:

 What to do if your push was blocked